-As the remote work situation continues, customer experience is top of the mind for nearly every brand.
+As the remote work situation continues, the customer experience is top of mind for nearly every brand.
 So, what trends are driving customer experience and engagement this year?
-We had the chance to discuss with our partner, Movable Ink, what they are experiencing in the market, and share some best practices.
+We had the chance to discuss with our partner, Movable Ink, what they are experiencing in the market and share some best practices.

 In this interview, Shannon Cook, Movable Ink’s Director of Go-to-Market Enablement for Mobile Channels, shares customer engagement insights and strategies for marketers to take advantage of to improve their brand’s customer experience in 2023.

 There are two significant trends in personalization we are noticing this year.
 The first one pertains to mobile usage and applications.
 53% of brands use rich push notifications to send personalized messages to consumers.
-There is an opportunity for brands to pioneer what rich push looks like as consumers become more comfortable with E-commerce and mobile shopping.
+There is an opportunity for brands to pioneer what a rich push looks like as consumers become more comfortable with e-commerce and mobile shopping.

 The second is around API integration with email and mobile personalization.
 2020 was all about supply chains and erratic inventory across the country.
 Industries such as essential goods, outdoor brands, and electronics experienced incredible growth.
 Herein, APIs can help marketers with real-time personalization stories that keep consumers up-to-date on store inventory, popular items, or the latest product reviews.

 While that’s a straightforward way brands can integrate APIs into personalization, it does show how better use of marketing technology can build trust between brand and consumer.

 Mobile marketing is making it easier and more efficient for brands to personalize their notifications and in-app messages.
 Those who have not incorporated non-text elements into personalized notifications will catch up this year.
 Consumers are also getting smarter with their mobile shopping and expecting a customer experience unique to their needs.